gferhpc/supercomputing.tue.nl/pages/news/posts/2024-Q3-umbrella-maintenance.md

    - [ ] slurm: enable accounting enforce
    - [ ] slurm: set multifactor prio weights

+* check all storage node exports and mountpoints
+   - [ ] export should be sharenfs on /tank
+   - [ ] mountpoint should be /nodenum.mnt

 ## After maintenance

 * Sort out old storage nodes